Directed by: Rian Johnson || Produced by: Kathleen Kennedy, Ram Bergman

 More to the point, Kathleen Kennedy and fellow Disney executives seeing fit to bestow writing and directing credits onto a talented but inexperienced director, Rian Johnson (see, Looper ), for the second act of their flagship series was astounding.
 Add to that Johnson’s freedom — or risk, depending on how one sees it — of working within a storyline that was not pre-planned.
 I believe Mike Stoklasa’s observation during Red Letter Media’s analysis of the film best illustrates my thoughts:

-Unpredictability in a Hollywood blockbuster is admirable in theory, but how does TLJ’s uncanny storytelling hold up in practice?
+Unpredictability in a Hollywood blockbuster, the now formulaic Star Wars franchise in particular, is admirable in theory, but how does TLJ’s uncanny storytelling hold up in practice?
 Johnson’s execution of his idiosyncratic space opera is a subversion of not just typical popular filmmaking narratives, but specific Star Wars mythology.
 This strategy is on the whole, successful, yet inconsistent.
 TLJ’s unconventional approach to developing both new and old characters deepens them in satisfying, dramatic ways, all while making sense with respect to their established legacies.
 That being said, TLJ is bloated, messy, and exhausting at 152 minutes (the longest Star Wars film yet), with questionable subplots and confusing supporting character motivations.
 All this material is encapsulated within staggering production values, special FX, and versatile action, the sole predictable element of this latest Episode.

 Let us start with the good: As intriguing as both Rey (Daisy Ridley) and Kylo Ren/Ben Solo (Adam Driver) were in TFA, they are deepened that much further with the help of an ingenious telepathic Force plot-device (more on that in a second) and the added ingredient of Mark Hamill’s Luke Skywalker.
 The latter is a bitter, cynical, disillusioned old man this time around.
 His embittered distaste for all things the Force, the Rebellion/Resistance, and yes, the Jedi, clash with Ridley’s desperate search for answers for all the above, as well as her mysterious parentage.
 Driver’s petulant, untamed wrath evolves from his fireball performance in TFA to an even more tortured, conflicted character frustrated with the entire First Order, not to mention Han Solo’s (Harrison Ford) demise at his hand.
 Johnson establishes a psychic link between Ridley and Driver throughout TLJ, which is both justified within the story and allows for dramatic character growth upon which the entire narrative depends.
 I cannot overemphasize how critical this plot-device is to Ridley’s, Driver’s, and even Hamill’s character development, how it propels both plot and relationships between otherwise geographically distant individuals.
 Without this dynamic, the movie doesn’t work.